department-of-veterans-affairs/VA-Micropurchase-Repo/2018-04-27_API_Outreach/Deliverables/Discovery-Readout.md

 ### Outreach strategy

--   Direct personal contact with OPM
+-   Direct personal contact with Agency Partner X

 -   “We consume Onet data through an API, but that’s not PII.
 If the API is going to involve PII, we need to have a direct personal contact at that agency.”